dgis/emu48android/ReadMe.txt

 CHANGES

+Version 2.1 (2020-11-23)

+- Fix an issue which prevents to save all the settings (Save in onPause instead of onStop).

 Version 2.0 (2020-11-15)

 - Updated source code from Eric Rechlin's Emu48 version 1.62+ that was merged from Christoph Gießelink's Emu48 version 1.63.